Émilie du Châtelet: Forces Vives

-In 1741 du Châtelet published a book titled Réponse de Madame la Marquise du Chastelet, a la lettre que M. de Mairan.
-Dortous de Mairan, secretary of the Academy of Sciences, had published a set of arguments addressed to her regarding the appropriate mathematical expression for forces vives.
-Du Châtelet presented a spirited point by point rebuttal of de Mairan's arguments, causing him to withdraw from the controversy.
+In 1741, du Châtelet published a book entitled Réponse de Madame la Marquise du Chastelet, a la lettre que M. de Mairan.
+D'Ortous de Mairan, secretary of the Academy of Sciences, had published a set of arguments addressed to her regarding the appropriate mathematical expression for forces vives ("living forces").
+Du Châtelet presented a point-by-point rebuttal of de Mairan's arguments, causing him to withdraw from the controversy.

-Immanuel Kant's first publication in 1747 'Thoughts on the True Estimation of Living Forces' (Gedanken zur wahren Schätzung der lebendigen Kräfte) focuses on Du Châtelet's pamphlet against the secretary of the French Academy of Sciences, Mairan.
-Kant's opponent, Johann Augustus Eberhard accused Kant of taking ideas from Du Châtelet.
+Immanuel Kant's first publication in 1747, 'Thoughts on the True Estimation of Living Forces' (Gedanken zur wahren Schätzung der lebendigen Kräfte), focused on du Châtelet's pamphlet rebutting the arguments of the secretary of the French Academy of Sciences, Mairan.
+Kant's opponent, Johann Augustus Eberhard, accused Kant of taking ideas from du Châtelet.
+In his Observations on the Feeling of the Beautiful and Sublime, Kant wrote ad hominem and sexist critiques of learned women of the time, including Mme. du Châtelet, rather than writing about their work.
+Kant stated: "A woman who has a head full of Greek, like Mme.
+Dacier, or who conducts disputations about mechanics, like the Marquise du Châtelet might as well also wear a beard; for that might perhaps better express the mien of depth for which they strive."

 Advocacy of kinetic energy

-Although in the early 18th century the concepts of force and momentum had been long understood, the idea of energy as transferable between different systems was still in its infancy and would not be fully resolved until the 19th century.
-It is now accepted that the total mechanical momentum of a system is conserved and none is lost to friction.
-Simply put, there is no 'momentum friction' and momentum can not transfer between different forms, and particularly there is no potential momentum.
-Emmy Noether later proved this to be true for all problems where the initial state is symmetric in generalized coordinates.
-Mechanical energy, kinetic and potential, may be lost to another form, but the total is conserved in time.
+Although in the early eighteenth century the concepts of force and momentum had been long understood, the idea of energy as being transferable between different systems was still in its infancy, and would not be fully resolved until the nineteenth century.
+It is now accepted that the total mechanical momentum of a system is conserved and that none is lost to friction.
+Simply put, there is no 'momentum friction', and momentum cannot transfer between different forms, and particularly, there is no 'potential momentum'.
+In the twentieth century, Emmy Noether proved this to be true for all problems where the initial state is symmetric in generalized coordinates.
+E.g., mechanical energy, either kinetic or potential, may be lost to another form, but the total is conserved in time.

-The Du Châtelet contribution was the hypothesis of the conservation of total energy, as distinct from momentum.
+Du Châtelet's contribution was the hypothesis of the conservation of total energy, as distinct from momentum.
 In doing so, she became the first to elucidate the concept of energy as such, and to quantify its relationship to mass and velocity based on her own empirical studies.
-Inspired by the theories of Gottfried Leibniz, she repeated and publicized an experiment originally devised by Willem 's Gravesande in which balls were dropped from different heights into a sheet of soft clay.
-Each ball's kinetic energy - as indicated by the quantity of material displaced - was shown to be proportional to the square of the velocity.
-The deformation of the clay was found to be directly proportional to the height the balls were dropped from, equal to the initial potential energy.
+Inspired by the theories of Gottfried Leibniz, she repeated and publicized an experiment originally devised by Willem 's Gravesande in which heavy balls were dropped from different heights into a sheet of soft clay.
+Each ball's kinetic energy – as indicated by the quantity of material displaced – was shown to be proportional to the square of the velocity: She showed that if two balls were identical except for their mass, they would make the same size indentation in the clay if the quantity $mv^2$ (then called vis viva) were the same for each ball.